“If The Boys Wanna Fight You Better Let ‘Em…” (from “Boys are Back In Town”, Phil Lynott, 1976)

 Smith relied on many sources including newspaper accounts, regional histories, and anecdotal evidence.
 His tone is calm and assured and while the work is neither an academic nor a business history, the whisky chapter is full of interest.
 It discloses many facets of the role spirits played in Paris and environs.

 To my knowledge, his account has not been cited in the numerous scholarly and other works on the history of liquor use, liquor control, taverns and distilling in Ontario except in Tanya Lynn MacKinnon’s The historical geography of the distilling industry in Ontario: 1850-1900 (2000).

 MacKinnon does not from what I can tell rely on the text on her account though.
 This is not surprising as her subject matter is really different from his.
 Her purview is Ontario distilling from the standpoint of its historical geography.
 And, she focuses mainly on the “Big 5” after 1850, especially Gooderham & Worts and Hiram Walker.

 Smith gives a fuller account of U.S.-born distiller Norman Hamilton than has appeared elsewhere to my knowledge.
 He explains in good detail how Hamilton was an entrepreneur in numerous fields and successful in most.
 These included running a grist mill, gypsum plant, logging operation for whiskey kegs, raising hogs, and real estate.

-After retirement he joined a Congregational denomination and devoted the rest of his days to church work.
+After retirement he joined a Congregational denomination and spent the rest of his days in church work.
 (Jack Daniel, of American whiskey fame, did something similar later in his life).

-We are told details of Hamilton’s three marriages and his beautiful home, Hillside aka Hamilton Place.
+We are told details of Hamilton’s three marriages and his beautiful home, Hillside a.k.a Hamilton Place.
 It still stands in Paris and is a heritage landmark.
-The home was designed and built by U.S. friends of Hamilton from central New York, his old stomping ground.
+The home was designed and built by U.S. connections of Hamilton in central New York, his old stomping ground.

-Of whisky Smith states that its original price, 13 cents per gallon, was not cheap since the liquor was not stronger than wine.
-This ostensibly odd statement makes sense to a whiskey historian though.
+Of whisky, Smith states that its original price, 13 cents per gallon, was not cheap since the liquor was not stronger than wine.
+This ostensibly odd statement -whisky is at least 40% alcohol today – makes sense though.
 Before 1860 whiskey often was sold diluted.
-Gerald Carson discusses this in the American context in his well-known, early 1960s The Social History of Bourbon.
+Gerald Carson discusses this in the American context in his well-known The Social History of Bourbon.